A People That Dwells Alone?

 Main Essay

 The dictionary defines epiphany as “a sudden manifestation of the essence or meaning of something; a comprehension or perception of reality by means of a sudden intuitive realisation.”
-This is the story of an epiphany I experienced one day in May, 2001, and it changed my perception of the Jewish fate.
+This is the story of an epiphany I experienced one day in May 2001, and it changed my perception of the Jewish fate.

-It was Shavuot, and we were in Jerusalem.
+It was Shavuot and we were in Jerusalem.
 We had gone for lunch to a former lay leader of a major Diaspora community.
 Also present at the table was an Israeli diplomat, together with one of the leaders of the Canadian Jewish Community.

 The conversation turned to the then forthcoming – now notorious – United Nations’ Conference against Racism at Durban.
-Though the conference would not take place until August, we already knew that it and the parallel gathering of NGOs would turn into a diatribe against Israel, marking a new phase in the assault against its legitimacy.
+Though the conference would not take place until August, we already knew that it, and the parallel gathering of NGOs, would turn into a diatribe against Israel, marking a new phase in the assault against its legitimacy.

 The diplomat, noting that the conversation had taken a pessimistic turn, and being a religious man, sought to comfort us.
-“It was ever thus,” he said, and then quoted a famous phrase: “We are am levadad yishkon, the people that dwells alone.”
+“It was ever thus,” he said, and then quoted a famous phrase: “We are ‘am levadad yishkon’, the people that dwells alone.”

 It comes from this week’s parsha.
 Bilaam, hired to curse the Jewish people, instead repeatedly blesses them.
-In his first utterance he says to Balak King of Moab:
+In his first utterance he says to King Balak King of Moab:

 Num.
 23:8-9